Axway/open-banking-docs/content/en/docs/Overview/Integration/applying-consent.md

 This shows the approach based on retrieving account information.
 The preferred implementation is summarized as follows:

 * A Data Recipient requests a given resource.
 If the Data Recipient does not have consent to access that resource on behalf of an End User the request is immediately rejected.
-* The request is augmented with details of the consented accounts and permissions and forwarded to the backend integration application.
+* The request is augmented with details of the consented accounts and permissions and forwarded to the core banking connector.
-* The backend integration application calls the backend systems using appropriate transport and arguments.
+* The core banking connector calls the backend systems using appropriate transport and arguments.
 * The backend retrieves the appropriate data, filtered for permitted accounts.
 Permissions are then applied to remove any data clusters that a customer has not consented to share.
-* The data is then returned to the backend integration application which formats the response to the required standard.
+* The data is then returned to the core banking connector which formats the response to the required standard.
 * In turn the response is returned to the Data Recipient App by the API Gateway.

 For optimal performance, filtering data based on the customer should be executed **as close to the data as possible**.
 This therefore requires customers to implement this at the source of data.